-Add Some Sparkle to your Thanksgiving with this Pottery Barn Kids Inspired Thanksgiving Garland.
-It’s the perfect way to dress up a fireplace, foyer or entertainment center.
+Add some sparkle to your Thanksgiving with this Pottery Barn Kids Inspired Thanksgiving Garland.
+It’s the perfect way to dress up a fireplace, foyer, or entertainment center.
 Get the free printable pattern today!

 This post uses affiliate links.
 They don’t cost you a thing and help us bring you creative projects.
 Read more in Policies & Disclosures.